 I’ve Accepted An Offer, Now What?

-When you have received an acceptable offer, or you have negotiated a price you are willing to sell you house in WA for, execute the contract.
-If you have any questions about the contract, reach out to a real estate lawyer or in Bothell hombuyers, to help you understand all the terms, conditions, and riders necessary to complete the deal.
-When the title company is chosen, make sure you provide the probate lawyers invoice to them so they can take care of the bill out of your proceeds.
+When you have received an acceptable offer, or you have negotiated a price you are willing to sell your house in WA for, execute the contract.
+If you have any questions about the contract, reach out to a real estate lawyer or Bothell homebuyers, to help you understand all the terms, conditions, and riders necessary to complete the deal.
+When the title company is chosen, make sure you provide the probate lawyers’ invoice to them so they can take care of the bill out of your proceeds.